particle-iot/docs/src/content/guide/how-to-build-a-product/dashboard.md

 devices are functioning.

-The first step to get started is understanding the differences between your individual developer dashboard and the Device Management Dashboard.
+The first step to get started is understanding the differences between your individual developer dashboard and the organization dashboard.

 ## Organizations vs. Individuals

 Up until now, you've been an individual user of Particle.
 Your devices belong to you, and you can only act upon one device at a time.

-The Device Management Dashboard presents a new architecture designed to empower product creators, specifically by introducing **organizations**, **products**, **devices**, and **customers**.
+When you create an **organization**, you'll have a few additional important concepts available to you: **products**, **devices**, and **customers**.

 ![Organization architecture](/assets/images/organization-structure.png)

-In words, you set up an **organization**, the overarching group responsible for the development of your Internet of Things products.
+First, you'll set up an **organization**, the overarching group responsible for the development of your Internet of Things products.

 Your organization can have multiple **products**.
-Defining a product is what unifies a group of devices together, and can be configured to function exactly how you envision.
+Defining a product is what unifies a group of devices together, and your product can be configured to function exactly how you envision.

 Each product has its own fleet of associated **devices**.
-Either a P0, P1, Photon, or eventually, an Electron, can be used inside of each device.
+Either a P0, P1, Photon, or an Electron, could be used inside of each device.

 **Customers** own a device, and have permissions to control their device.
-The extent of their access to the device is defined by you when configuring your product.
+You will define the extent of their access to the device when you configure your product.

 Your organization has **team members** with access to the dashboard.